-Many people assume that fishing is as simple as grabbing a rod, heading out to your closest pier, and throwing a line into the water, waiting for a pull.
-But in reality, there are many things one needs to think about before one heads to fish.
+Many assume that fishing is as simple as grabbing a rod, heading out to your closest pier, throwing a line into the water, and waiting for a pull.
+But in reality, there are many things one needs to think about before one head to fish.
 If they don’t consider these things, then they risk losing out on a whole day of fishing and would have wasted their time, effort, and money for nothing!
 This is why, if you’re planning on going on an offshore fishing trip, or even an inshore fishing trip, then read this article first and know the three things you need to consider when you go fishing.

 #3- How’s the weather?

 Before you hurry up to pack your fishing gear and head out sailing, you might want to consider what the day has in store for you.
 You don’t want to get to your small fishing boat and then realize there’s a heavy chance of rain.
 Or worse, be out in the middle of the sea when that rain hits!
 This is why it would be smart to look at the weather forecast and know beforehand whether or not the weather is fine for fishing.

 #2- What Type of Fish Are You After?